Early Life and Education of Rob Gronkowski: A Complete Timeline

 2007: Graduated from Woodland Hills High School

-In 2007, Gronkowski graduated from Woodland Hills High School with a 3.75 GPA and a 1560 SAT score.
+In 2007, Rob Gronkowski graduated from Woodland Hills High School with a 3.75 GPA and a 1560 SAT score.
+He was heavily recruited by multiple universities.

-In 2008, Gronkowski's parents, Gordon Gronkowski and Diane Walters, divorced.
+In 2008, Rob Gronkowski's parents, Gordon Gronkowski and Diane Walters, divorced.
+This happened during his sophomore year at the University of Arizona.

 2009: Played for the Arizona Wildcats

-From 2007 to 2009, Gronkowski played for the Arizona Wildcats football team under head coach Mike Stoops.
+From 2007 to 2009, Rob Gronkowski played for the Arizona Wildcats football team under head coach Mike Stoops.
+He excelled as a tight end during his time with the team.

-In 2012, during an on-air interview with ESPN Deportes after an AFC Championship win, Gronkowski responded in Spanish, "¡Yo soy fiesta!"
-(I am party!) when asked how he would celebrate.
-The clip went viral, and his Gronk Nation, L.L.C. later trademarked the catchphrase.
+In 2012, during an on-air interview with ESPN Deportes after an AFC Championship win, Gronkowski responded in Spanish answering, "¡Yo soy fiesta!" which translates to "I am party!".

 May 20, 2013: Fourth Forearm Surgery

-On May 20, 2013, Rob Gronkowski underwent a fourth surgery on his forearm to replace the hardware implanted during a previous procedure and to perform tissue biopsies.
-Doctors were optimistic that the infection had finally been resolved.
+On May 20, 2013, Rob Gronkowski underwent a fourth surgery on his forearm to replace hardware and perform tissue biopsies.
+Doctors were optimistic that the infection had resolved.

 June 18, 2013: Back Surgery